-M. Privileged Communication
+Q.M.
+Privileged Communication

 This section regulates and limits the powers of the judicial system.
 The courts or other administrative agencies with subpoena power have the right to make use of all relevant information in the judicial fact-finding process unless this right of access to information is specifically limited.
 Historically, courts and legislatures have been charged with fact-finding in order to seek truth and administer justice.
-At the same time they have attempted to maintain the integrity of the confidential and private relationship between psychologist and patient or client.
+At the same time, they have attempted to maintain the integrity of the confidential and private relationship between the psychologist psychology professional and patient or client.
 However, some societal issues have emerged, such as child abuse and sexual abuse, that have changed the absolute nature of privileged communication.
-Though the privilege is not absolute, it is designed to be sufficiently broad to cover all situations except those specifically enumerated.
-It is a privilege "owned" by the patient or client, who may assert it or waive it, although the psychologist may assert it for a patient or client who wishes to maintain such privilege of communication.
-It is understood that the privilege encompasses only communications between the patient or client and the psychologist in a professional relationship.
+Though the privilege between the client or patient and the psychology professional is not absolute, it is designed to be sufficiently broad to cover all situations except those specifically enumerated.
+It is a privilege "owned" by the patient or client, who may assert it or waive it, although the psychologist and the psychology professional may assert it the privilege for a patient or client who wishes to maintain such privilege of communication.
+It is understood that the privilege encompasses only communications between the patient or client and the ~~psychologist~~psychology professional in a professional relationship.
 The provisions herein relate only to the disclosure of confidential communications in judicial, legislative, and administrative proceedings.
-They do not speak to the disclosure of confidential communications in other context, such as, for example, disclosures required or permitted by law or disclosures relating to consultations.
-Disclosure of confidential communications outside of judicial proceedings are governed by the relevant sections of the APA Ethics Code.
+They do not speak ~~to~~about the disclosure of confidential communications in other contexts, such as, for example, disclosures required or permitted by law or disclosures relating to consultations.
+Disclosure of confidential communications outside of judicial proceedings ~~are~~is governed by the relevant sections of the APA Ethics Code.